Heru Budi Hartono

 Heru Budi Hartono (born 13 December 1965) is an Indonesian bureaucrat who has been the acting Governor of Jakarta since 2022 and Head of the Presidential Secretariat since 2017.
 He was the former Head of Jakarta Regional Asset Financial Management Agency under Governor Basuki Tjahaja Purnama between 2015 and 2017.
 A former mayor of North Jakarta, Heru was appointed by Governor Basuki to be a candidate for deputy governor in the 2017 Jakarta Regional Head Elections if he only advanced through an independent path.
-He is currently the acting Governor of Jakarta replacing Anies Baswedan's position since 17 October 2022, until 2024 Jakarta election.
+He served as the acting Governor of Jakarta, replacing Anies Baswedan 17 October 2022, until the 2024 Jakarta election.

-Early life and education
+Personal life

-Heru was born on 13 December 1965 in Kolang, North Sumatra.
+Heru was born on 13 December 1965 in Kolang, Central Tapanuli, North Sumatra.
 Heru started his education at the Central Jakarta State Elementary School no. 8.
 He studied there until the 3rd grade.
 He later moved to Pakistan along with his parents, where he finished his elementary education there.
 Heru returned to Jakarta in 1977 and continued his education at the PSKD Junior High School, a Christian-based highschool in Central Jakarta.
 Upon graduating from PSKD Junior High School, he moved again to the Netherlands and pursued his high school education there until 1984.

 Heru returned to Indonesia after finishing his high school education and studied economics in the Krisnadwipayana University.
 He graduated from the university in 1990 with a bachelor's degree in economics.
 He attended a course on taxation held by the Artha Bhakti Foundation before entering civil service.
 Several years later, in 1995, Heru returned to the university to pursue postgraduate studies in management.
 He later earned a postgraduate degree in management from the university in 1998.